Contents of this Section:

 Dean or Vice President, and General Counsel.
 The supervisor will

-communicate it to the employee.
+communicate the result to the employee.

 If Human Resources finds a potential conflict of interest, this